On completeness of local intertwining periods: Some symmetric pairs with of semi-simple split rank one

 \subsection{Acknowledgement.}

 We thank Patrick Delorme, Yangyu Fan and Yiannis Sakellaridis for directing us towards this question.
 We thank Erez Lapid for useful conversations, and Miyu Suzuki for useful comments on a previous version of this draft.
+Most importantly, we thank the anonymous referee for their very accurate comments and corrections, which lead to needed clarifications in several key places.
 The first named author was partially supported by NSFC 12301031.